-There are many ruins, great vantage points, and beautiful landscapes along the Classic Inca Trail.
-The following are a view attractions along the way, many being ruins left behind by the Incas.
+There are many ruins, great viewpoints and beautiful landscapes along the Classic Inca Trail.
+The following are a view of the attractions along the way, many of which are ruins left by the Incas.

-Ollantaytambo: Ollantaytambo is a small town close to Cusco and an archealogogical site left behind by the Incas.
-During the time of the Inca Empire, Ollantaytambo was a royal estate and when the Spanish were on their conquest of what is now Peru, it was a stronghold of the Inca resistance.
-There is a train station where you can get on to go to Aguas Calientes and from there to Machu Picchu.
+Ollantaytambo: Ollantaytambo is a small town near Cusco and where we will find a construction left by the Incas.
+During the time of the Inca Empire, Ollantaytambo was a real property and when the Spaniards were in their conquest of what is now Peru, it was a bastion of Inca resistance.
+There is a train station from where you can get to Aguas Calientes and from there to Machu Picchu.

-Canabamba: was a small administrative control point left behind by the Incas.
+Canabamba: It was a small administrative control point left by the Incas.

-Llactapata / Llaqtapata: Llactapata means High Place and was a small Inca town and now one of the popular Inca ruins along the Inca Trail.
+Llactapata / Llaqtapata: Llactapata means City on top, it was a small Inca city and now one of the very popular Inca archaeological sites along the Inca Trail.

-Wilka Rakay: is an Inca ruin above Llactapata which was used as a control point.
+Wilka Rakay: It is an Inca ruin over Llactapata that was used as a checkpoint.

-Wayllabamba:w as also a 'llacta' or administrative center by the Incas as well as being a small town with the same name in the area.
+Wayllabamba: It is also a 'llacta' or administrative center of the Incas, besides being a small city with the same name in the area.

-Yuncachimpa: Yuncachimpa is a small rest area with bathrooms and a place where you can buy supplies along the Inca Trail.
+Yuncachimpa: Yuncachimpa is a small rest area with restrooms and a place where you can buy supplies along the Inca Trail.

-Llulluchapampa: Llulluchapampa is the last place along the Inca Trail where you can buy supplies until you reach Machu Picchu.
+Llulluchapampa: Llulluchapampa is the last place on the Inca Trail where you can buy supplies before arriving at Machu Picchu.

-Dead Woman Pass: Dead Woman Pass , also known as Warmiwañusqa, is called so because the mountain looks like the profile of a woman looking up at the sky.
+Dead Woman Pass: The Dead Woman's Pass , name in Quechua known as Warmiwañusqa, is named because the mountain looks like the profile of a woman looking at the sky.

 Paccaymayu: Paccaymayu is one of the camps along the Inca Trail at 3500 meters and this is also the name of the Paccaymayu Valley.

-Runkuraqhay: Runkuraqhay is an archeological ruin believed to be an administrative point left behind by the Incas.
+Runkuraqhay: Runkuraqhay is an archaeological construction that is believed to be an administrative point left by the Incas.

-Runkuraqhay Pass: Runkuraqhay Pass, named for the mountain and ruins of the same name.
-From this height you will be able to see the valley you just left and the one in front of you along the Inca Trail.
-This is a great viewpoint and place to take pictures.
-It's northeast of the Sayacmarka ruins.
+Pase Runkuraqhay: Runkuraqhay Pass, named for the mountain and the ruins of the same name.
+From this height, you will see the valley that you just left and the one in front of you along the Inca Trail.
+This is a great point of view and a place to take photos.
+It is northeast of the ruins of Sayacmarka.

-Sayacmarka: Sayacmarka is an Inca ruin that is believed to be a village as well as a sacred area, dedicated to the mountains.
-Sayacmarka means' place you can't enter / inaccessible.
+Sayacmarka: Sayacmarka is an Inca ruin that is believed to be a village, as well as a sacred area, dedicated to the mountains.
+Sayacmarka means' place where you can not enter / inaccessible.

 Chakiccocha: Chakiccocha means 'dry lake' and is one of the campsites along the Inca Trail.

-Phuyupatamarka: Phuyupatamarka is a view point and an archeological center.
-It is believed to be a Llacta or administrative center for the Incas.
+Phuyupatamarka: Phuyupatamarka is a point of view and an archaeological center.
+It is believed that it is a Llacta or administrative center for the Incas.

-Inti Pata: Inti Pata was believed to be used as an agricultural center by the Incas.
+Inti Pata: It was believed that Inti Pata was used as an agricultural center by the Incas.

-Wiñayhuayna: Wiñayhuayna means 'forever young' and is considered to be a sacred place along the Inca Trail before coming to Machu Picchu.
+Wiñayhuayna: Wiñayhuayna means 'always young' and is considered a sacred place along the Inca Trail before reaching Machu Picchu.

-Intipunku: Intipunku is also called the 'Sun Gate' and leads to Machu Picchu.
-This is a great vantage point where you'll get your first view of Machu Picchu.
+Intipunku: Intipunku is also called 'Puerta del Sol' and leads to Machu Picchu.
+This is a great point of view from where you will get your first view of Machu Picchu.
 It was used by the Incas during their ceremonies for the summer solstice in December.

-Chachabamba: Chachabamba is an archeological site left behind by the Incas believed to be dedicated to water.
+Chachabamba: Chachabamba is an archaeological site left by the Incas that is believed to be dedicated to water.

-Choquesuysuy: Choquesuysuy is an Inca archaeological site thought to be dedicated to agriculture.
+Choquesuysuy: Choquesuysuy is an Inca archaeological site that is believed to be dedicated to agriculture.